 Festivals are one of the best celebrations that you and your family can enjoy.
 Regardless of the theme of the occasion, the events offer a sense of belonging where social, religious, and geographical groups aim to fulfill a purpose – preserve tradition.
-The Festival celebration promotes harmony.
-It keeps people gather around to carry a message from past generations to the present and future.
+There is a relationship between historical traveling and mental health, and the Festival celebration promotes harmony.
+It keeps people gathering around to carry a message from past generations to the present and future.
 Each celebration differs from one another.
 But all of them partake in the same goal of providing families with an excellent and enjoyable experience.
 However, although all festivals promote the same benefits of keeping the community intact, an event can cause potential risk, primarily due to the presence of an overcrowded people.
 To avoid that, here are some of the few reminders that your family should consider when attending festivals.

 Bring Items Suitable For All Whether Types – Celebrating an event in an open area may seem okay—however, the need to bring items suitable for different weather is a must.
 Your family should consider including comfortable, sturdy shoes since your feet are going to do a lot of work.
 On some occasions, the weather can become unfriendly.
 Therefore, always pack extra clothes.
 If ever the weather becomes way too uncomfortable and hot, protect the family with a hat and put a reasonable amount of sunscreen.
 You will need it since it is often difficult to find a shady spot in an open-field event.